 Good questions to direct students towards thinking in this way include:

-- Could you always tell me which permutation comes next?
+- Could you always tell me which pattern comes next?

 - Could a classmate easily follow your rules to generate the same order?

-- Would your rules still work if I only asked you to make all the permutations of length 2?
-What if I asked you instead to make all the permutations of length 4 or 5?
+- Would your rules still work if I only asked you to make all the patterns of length 2?
+What if I asked you instead to make all the patterns of length 4 or 5?

 Instructions: (from the activity guide: Activity Guide - Number Systems: Circle-Triangle-Square - Worksheet)